JuliaDocs/Documenter.jl/docs/src/lib/semver.md

 !!! note "Experimental APIs"

     Note that some APIs may explicitly marked experimental.
-    In that case, you can only rely on them _withing a minor version_.
+    In that case, you can only rely on them _within a minor version_.
     The next minor version release may completely change or remove experimental features and APIs.